harut-hakobyan/The_Shop/README.md

 This is a simple shop with all the basic functionalities mentioned in task.
 Run the program by running The_Shop/bin/Debug/The_Shop.exe file.

 Note: Program is implemented using C#.
+MySql is used as a database management system.
 You should have at least .Net framework 4.5.2 installed on your computer to run the program.

 1) Administrator panel (Add, Edit, Remove shop items, Add workers) Admin credentials: login - admin@mail.ru , pass - admin